systematic-magic/AgingPubMed/research_papers_html.rst

 	In rare cases table number can contain a letter:

 	| :sampleb:`Table 1A.` (where Table 1A and 1B, 1C etc are separate tables)

+	- Check that table number is labeled as “Table” and followed by the table number.
+No substitutes such as “Chart” allowed in place of the word “Table”.
+Contact author before making this change while suggesting that we can indicate this detail in the table title if they prefer (Ex: Table 1.
+Chart showing...).

 	- Check that number is followed by period (.).